Generator Rules

 The content of the list elements isn't processed further because a list can't have child elements.

-Marking page object as a root and changing root selector
+Marking page object as a root

 rootSelectors